Eroica-cpp/uwhpsc/notes/software_installation.rst

 If you must use a Windows PC, then you should download and install [VirtualBox]_ for Windows and then run the :ref:`vm` to provide a Linux environment.
-Alternatively you can use a linux machine in the cloud via :ref:`aws`.
+Some of the software we'll use is available on Windows, but we will assume you are using a Unix-like environment and learning to do so is part of the goal of this class.

 If you are using a Mac and want to install the necessary software, you also need to install `Xcode <https://developer.apple.com/xcode/>`_ developer